 Make interest-only payments while attending the bootcamp and for six months afterward, then pay principal and interest after that grace period ends.

 Interest rates for a loan with Skills Fund are fixed at 11.08% for a 3-year loan and 12.71% for a five year loan, and they allow co-signers for those with limited or poor credit history.
 Skills Fund also offers a 6 month interest-only period for our Immersive students, providing students with 2 months after graduation before full payments are due.

 And there are no prepayment penalties with either loan option, so feel free to pay off your loan as soon as you'd like!

 Do I Have to Borrow From Sallie Mae or Skills Fund to Finance My Tuition?

 Simply put, nope!
 Sallie Mae is our preferred lender followed by Skills Fund, but that doesn't mean prospective students are limited to only one option.
 There are many specialty lenders out there that are shaking up the credit industry, and we encourage you to shop around if you'd like.

 One example is Upstart, a lender founded by some ex-Googlers that look at your whole financial and personal picture when considering a loan.
 There's also LendingTree, or we can introduce you to the good people over at Pave.
 Lastly, for our veterans out there, we have partnered with GoFundVeterans to provide additional crowd-funding avenues.

 It's common for employers to pay for additional training for their workforce.
 Consider asking your boss for help with tuition- you might be surprised!
 The demand for development skills in non-developer roles is gaining steam and there's no industry that doesn't use technology in some way.

 We also have a few scholarships and promotions to consider:

-Ready to take the next step in your career and become developer?
-Download our course packet for more information about our full-stack web development bootcamps.
+Ready to take the next step in your career and become a developer?
+Download our course catalog for more information about our programs.